xuanhung1509/sneakers-ecommerce/README.md

 This project is inspired by 2 challenges on Frontend Mentor:

-- [E-commerce product page](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6): For the product details page and the color palette of the app
+- [E-commerce product page](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6): For the product details page and the main color palette of the app
-- [Audiophile e-commerce website](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx): For the layout of the the checkout page
+- [Audiophile e-commerce website](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx): For the layout of the footer and the checkout page